 Inform The School

 It is likely that the teaching staff and head of school are aware of eczema and have had pupils with eczema in the past.
 As the symptoms can differ from person to person, it is wise to organise a meeting with the relevant teachers to discuss your concerns and make them aware of the situation, particularly if your child suffers from severe eczema.
 In our experience, it was the teaching assistants rather than the class teachers who dealt with pupil well-being issues in the classroom and lunchtimes it was the dinner ladies – so, if possible, do make sure they are involved in these meetings too.
-The National Eczema Society have put together a great printable checklist of things to talk about in these parent-teacher meetings.
+The National Eczema Society has put together a great printable checklist of things to talk about in these parent-teacher meetings.

 Ten Things To Tell The School